anthofflab/MimiSSPs.jl/README.md

 # Add the SSPs component as imported from `MimiSSPs`
 add_comp!(m, MimiSSPs.SSPs, first = 2010, last = 2300)

-# Set country dimension and related parameter: this should indicate all the countries you wish to pull SSP data for, noting that you must provide a subset of the three-digit ISO country codes you can find here: `data/keys/MimiSSPs_ISO.csv`.
+# Set country dimension and related parameter: this should indicate all the countries you wish to pull SSP data for, noting that you must provide a subset of the three-digit ISO country codes you can find here: `data/keys` with one file per model labeled <model>_ISO3.csv.
 In this case we will use all of them for illustrative purposes.
-all_countries = load(joinpath(@__DIR__, "data", "keys", "MimiSSPs_ISO.csv")) |> DataFrame
+all_countries = load(joinpath(@__DIR__, "data", "keys", "OECD Env-Growth_ISO3.csv")) |> DataFrame
-set_dimension!(m, :country, all_countries.ISO)
+set_dimension!(m, :country, all_countries.ISO3)
-update_param!(m, :SSPs, :country_names, all_countries.ISO) # should match the dimension
+update_param!(m, :SSPs, :country_names, all_countries.ISO3) # should match the dimension

 # Set parameters for `SSPmodel`, `SSP`, and `RCP` (Strings for inputs) as well as the country names, which should be a copy of what was used ot set the `countries` dimension
 update_param!(m, :SSPs, :SSPmodel, "IIASA GDP")